cwoodwarduk/cwoodwarduk_fullstack_tech_test/installation.md

-# Podpoint Fullstack Tech Test
+# Full Stack Tech Test

 I took the opportunity with this tech test to use it as a learning opportunity to deepen my knowledge of React/Redux, as it's a stack I've only base familiarity with and I really wanted to give it go.
 Any feedback you have in review of